texstudio-org/texstudio/utilities/manual/source/viewing.md

 A grid page offset of 0 may not be suitable in all cases.
 For example, if you are working on a book, since books have odd pages on the right.
-The first page of the document shown in the previous image should be positioned in the second or forth column (i.e. a grid page offset of 1 or 3).
+The first page of the document shown in the previous image should be positioned in the second or fourth column (i.e. a grid page offset of 1 or 3).
 Thus each grid row starts with an even (left) page and ends with an odd (right) page (if appropriate):